Efficient quantum readout-error mitigation for sparse measurement outcomes of near-term quantum devices: Device information of IBM Quantum Brooklyn

 \section{Device information of IBM Quantum Brooklyn}

 The circuits are executed on IBM Quantum Brooklyn by mapping the virtual circuit qubits to physical qubits with [33, 32, 25, 31, 34, 19, 39, 30, 35, 18, 45, 20, 29, 40, 17, 46, 36, 44, 21, 28, 49, 16, 47, 24, 11, 37, 43, 12, 27, 50, 15, 53, 22, 48, 4, 26, 52, 8, 38, 51, 14, 60, 42, 23, 3, 56, 7, 41, 54, 13, 59, 5, 9, 61, 2, 55, 6, 64, 10, 58, 57, 62, 1, 63, 0] as shown in Fig. \ref{fig:ibmq_brooklyn}.
 The quantum circuit with depth 10 in terms of CNOT gates is enough to prepare a 65-qubit GHZ state using all the qubits in IBM Quantum Brooklyn.
+The calibration data of IBM Quantum Brooklyn were retrieved on January 7, 2022.